kbkiwiit/ud-restaurant-app/README.md

 ## Project Overview

-I was tasked with taking a static design that lacks accessibility and convering the design to be responsive on different sized displays and accessible for screen reader use.
+I was tasked with taking a static design that lacks accessibility and converting the design to be responsive on different sized displays and accessible for screen reader use.
 There was also a requirement to add a service worker to begin the process of creating a seamless offline experience for users.

 ## Getting Started